-Under what circumstances should you change your pet’s diet?
+When and why should you change your pet's food?

-It is important to phase in the new food over a period of 7 to 10 days.
-Start with a mix consisting of 75% of the previous food and 25% of the new food, and gradually decrease the amount of the previous food, while increasing the amount of the new food, until the transition is complete.
+No matter the reason for the change, it’s important to transition gradually to avoid digestive issues.
+It’s essential to gradually introduce the new food over a period of 7 to 10 days.
+Start with a mix of 75% old food and 25% new food.
+Gradually decrease the amount of old food while increasing the new food until the transition is complete.

 Why is it critical to measure food?